New York Stop Sign Tickets Lawyer

 The discussion of where to stop is really just a theoretical one.
 In just about any case where a motorist has been charged with disobeying a stop sign, it’s about a failure to come to a complete stop at any point prior to entering the intersection.
 Rarely if ever will you see an officer admit the vehicle stopped but argue it stopped at the wrong place.

-- Once you enteaThe line where the driver was supposed to stop was faded or otherwise impossible to seer a plea of not guilty, you will be assigned a hearing date in traffic court.
+- The line where the driver was required to stop was faded or otherwise impossible to see.

-- If you have a dash cam, showing you came to a complete stop before continuing through the intersection
+- If you have a dash cam, showing you came to a complete stop before continuing through the intersection (note you can argue this in court without video evidence but just stating "I didn't do it" rarely will work on any traffic violation charge)

 GET HELP FROM A NEW YORK TRAFFIC TICKET LAWYER